When I was (t)asked to write this, I gave myself a few goals:

 After my time at ServiceMax, slowly dissolving into insignificance -in other words, writing blogs- was a very real choice for me.
 However, the more time I spent idle, the more intense was my desire to have an even bigger impact.
 I am thankful to all those that contacted me with brilliant startup ideas and mind-blowing business opportunities.
 Evaluating those opportunities helped me to create the following framework to determine my next act:

 Why the problem?
 Is the problem worth solving in terms of timing, necessity and magnitude?
 Will customers pay to get this problem solved?

 Why me?
 What makes me uniquely qualified to solve this problem?
 Having a toothache doesn’t merit one to be a dentist after all.

 Will the problem remain fresh and reveal newer dimensions as time goes on, so there is a continuous opportunity to engage meaningfully?
 Or is this a webcam cover situation?

-Turbo is the culmination of every life lesson I’ve learnt, personal and professional.
+Appify is the culmination of every life lesson I’ve learnt, personal and professional.
 It is about continuing the constant theme of having the highest meaningful impact.
 On me.
 On people around me.
-On the businesses Turbo will serve.
+On the businesses Appify will serve.
 On the children whose lives will be saved.
 On the world.